Mayer Brown: Significant matters

+Mayer Brown advised Chevron Argentina S.R.L. on its participation in a $3 billion crude oil export pipeline project.

+The firm advised Nippon Life Insurance Company on its $8.2 billion acquisition of Resolution Life, a global life and annuity insurance group.

+Mayer Brown advised the United States International Development Finance Corporation on a $1 billion financing for conservation in El Salvador.

-Mayer Brown represented AT&T before the US Supreme Court in AT&T Mobility v.
+Mayer Brown represented AT&T before the U.S. Supreme Court in AT&T Mobility v.
 Concepcion.

 In Credit Suisse First Boston Ltd. v.
 Billing, the firm represented Credit Suisse in a precedent-setting case which determined that banks and mutual funds could not be sued under antitrust law over stock losses.

-The firm represented Phillip Morris USA before the US Supreme Court in Philip Morris USA v.
+The firm represented Phillip Morris USA before the U.S. Supreme Court in Philip Morris USA v.
 Williams which held that a jury may not punish a defendant for injuries suffered by non-parties.

+Mayer Brown represented Spokeo before the U.S. Supreme Court in Spokeo v.
+Robbins, a 2015 case with broad implications for class action suits.

+During the COVID-19 pandemic, the firm advised Goldman Sachs Lending Partners LLC on a $6.8 billion financing for United Airlines MileagePlus loyalty program.

+Mayer Brown helped Citibank recover $500 million in mistakenly wired funds in a multi-year case that was resolved in 2022.

+The firm represented Nestle in a $7.15 billion agreement with Starbucks Corporation for the perpetual marketing and distribution rights of products including Starbucks, Seattle's Best Coffee, Starbucks Reserve, Teavana, Starbucks VIA and Torrefazione Italia.
+The transaction was noted for its importance in expanding the business reach of both companies.

 Role in Refco Inc. collapse

 Refco was a New York-based broker of commodities and futures contracts.
 In 2005, the company filed for bankruptcy after significant evidence of accounting fraud surfaced.
-In the wake of the collapse, a lawsuit was filed in 2007 against Mayer Brown and one of its partners, Joseph Collins, alleging that the firm knowingly participated in securities fraud.
+In the wake of the collapse, a lawsuit was filed in 2007 against Mayer Brown and one of its partners, Joseph Collins.
 In November 2012, Collins was found guilty on multiple charges of conspiracy and fraud for his role in preparing Refco's IPO.
-The law firm itself agreed to pay an undisclosed sum to settle the legal claims against it.
+Mayer Brown agreed to pay an undisclosed sum to settle legal claims that it "aided a $1.5 billion fraud scheme that produced a flurry of criminal convictions.”